tiveritz/coding-campus-lessons/README.md

 Use the Main.java file and call the method with Day00.methodName().
 Some methods require a method parameter.
 Some methods return a value and print method must be used.
-All the available
-methods are commented out in the Main.java.
+All the available methods are commented out in the Main.java in the src folder.

 ###### Example
 ```java